flipinc/pokari/README.md

 ```shell
 python3 tensorflow/transducer_stream_file.py
 ```

-### TFLite Conversion
-- As of 2021/2/17, tensorflow 2.4 does not work well with tflite.
-If you see errors such as `tensorflow.python.framework.errors_impl.InvalidArgumentError: Attempting to add a duplicate function with name`, it is highly likely that reverting back tensorflow version might solve some issues (or at least give you directions to solve them).
-It is confirmed that following tensorflow version works.
-    - tensorflow 2.3.2
-- tf.string is not supported in TFLite, so all models outputs Unicode instead.
-- Make sure the converter version matches with the runtime version to align operation versions

 ### Limitations on Tensorflow Version
 - CTC training is much slower compared to Transducer trianing which uses warprnnt-tensorflow for loss computation